 Mayne Island Karate

-In 2008, Kelsey was introduced to non-competitive ki-based Soshinkan karate, founded by Sensei Kenji Ushiro in Tokyo, Japan.
-Kelsey has been very inspired by this style and does their best to follow Ushiro Sensei's teachings to bring to Mayne Island Karate.
+In 2008, Kian was introduced to non-competitive ki-based Soshinkan karate, founded by Sensei Kenji Ushiro in Tokyo, Japan.
+Kian has been very inspired by this style and does their best to follow Ushiro Sensei's teachings to bring to Mayne Island Karate.

-Mayne Island Karate reflects Kelsey's experience in sport and traditional karate, as well as their life's work in community organizing and social justice.
-Kelsey believes in guiding students to be reflective of their personal needs and personal growth to inform their karate practice.
-Karate has been a practice that has supported Kelsey's life in many ways beyond physical and mental exercise.
-It is a practice they continue to find depth in that informs how they navigate through conflict and challenges that arise in their life.
-They hope they can pass on these teachings so karate as a practice will be a tool Mayne Island Karate students can relate to as a support throughout their lives.
+Mayne Island Karate reflects Kian's experience in sport and traditional karate, as well as his life's work in community organizing and social justice.
+Kian believes in guiding students to be reflective of their personal needs as part of the greater collective group to inform their karate practice.
+Karate has been a practice that has supported Kian's life in many ways beyond physical and mental exercise.
+It is a practice he continues to find depth in that informs how to navigate through life's conflict and challenges.
+He hopes to pass on these teachings so karate as a practice will be a tool Mayne Island youth can relate to as a support throughout their lives.

-As Kelsey's sensei Dr. Ling has always said "karate is a lifelong practice".
+As Kian's sensei Dr. Ling has always said "karate is a lifelong practice".

 Classes are Wednesdays from 6:15 - 7:15pm and are $10/class.